TheRambotnic/GamePatchesAndConfigs/README.md

 # Game Patches, Fixes and Configs
 This personal repository is meant to store all configs and patches for games I really love and am still playing or would like to return to at some point.
-Should also mention that these settings were tested on a Nvidia GT 1030 GPU because I'm broke. **WINDOWS USERS ONLY!**
+Should also mention that these settings were tested on PC containing a Nvidia GT 1030 GPU and Intel i5-9400F CPU because I'm broke. **WINDOWS USERS ONLY!**

 | Table of Contents 										|
 |-----------------------------------------------------------|